How to File the Federal Solar Tax Credit – A Step by Step Guide

 - A calculator

 Form 1040 is the standard federal income tax form.
 But this year, you get to fill in a few extra boxes to reduce your tax bill 🙂

-Step 1: Find out how much your solar credit is worth.
+Step 1: Calculate how much your solar tax credit is worth

-- Enter the full amount you paid to have your solar system installed, in line 1.
+- On Form 5695, enter the full amount you paid to have your solar system installed, in line 1.
 This includes costs associated with the materials and installation of your new solar system.
 See more detail about how to calculate it here.
-As an example, we’ll say $20,000.
+As an example, we’ll say $25,000.

 - For this example, we’ll assume you only had solar installed on your home.
-Enter “0” for lines 2, 3 and 4.
+Enter “0” for lines 2-5.

-- Line 7 – Check “No.” Again, for this example, we’re assuming you didn’t have any other systems installed, just rooftop solar.
+- Line 7a – Check “No.” Again, for this example, we’re assuming you didn’t have any other systems installed, just rooftop solar.